WHAT IS HERPES

 - Bring the test card, sample buffer, alcohol swab, safety lancet, and plastic dropper to room temperature.

-- Using a sterile lancet, puncture the skin just off the center of the finger pad.
-Hold the finger downward.
-Apply gentle pressure beside the point of the puncture.
-Avoid squeezing the finger to make it bleed.
+- Follow the steps below, from picture 1 to picture 8.
+When collecting the specimen, apply gentle pressure beside the point of the puncture.
+Do not squeeze (‘milking’) the finger to make it bleed.
 Wipe away the first drop of blood with a sterile alcohol pad.
 Allow a new drop of blood to form.
-If blood flow is inadequate, the finger may have to be gently massaged at the finger base to produce a droplet of sufficient volume.
-Avoid ‘milking’ the finger.
+Avoid air bubbles.

 Serum and Plasma: